sanahmurtuza09/RevoraAI/README.md

 ### 6. Role-Based Access & Data Boundaries

-If this moved into production, I would introduce formal role-based access controls (RBAC):
+In production, I would implement formal role-based access controls (RBAC):

-- Clients see only their own data
+- Clients access only their own data
-- Clinicians see only assigned client panels
+- Clinicians view only assigned client panels
-- Admin roles with limited data visibility
+- Admin roles with restricted visibility
-- Clear separation between personal reflection and clinician-facing summaries

-Beyond permissions, this would include:

-- Audit logs for data access
-- Consent-based data sharing
-- Session-level access control
-- HIPAA-aligned storage architecture
+This would include consent-based sharing, audit logs, and HIPAA-aligned storage practices.

-In mental health care, trust is infrastructure.
+In mental health care, trust is foundational infrastructure.

 ---